RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 ![alt text](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2018/19/sessions/01/assets/SethGodin.jpg)

-Over the holidays you were set a task: To watch [Seth Godins Ideas Worth Spreading](https://www.ted.com/talks/seth_godin_on_sliced_bread)
+Over the holidays you were set a task: To watch [Seth Godins Ideas Worth Spreading](https://www.ted.com/talks/seth_godin_on_sliced_bread) and bring the following to the first session to present to class:

+* 3 advertising campaigns that you think are remarkable
+* Your justification for choosing these projects (why do they stand out to you)

+Let's share these projects with the class to cover a range of contemporary advertising campaigns.

+Who would like to be first to present?

 # D&AD New Blood Briefs